Phil Mahre: World Cup Overall Champion (1981–83)

 Mahre's career reached its zenith over the next three seasons.
-He won the most prestigious title in alpine skiing, the overall World Cup title, three consecutive years from 1981–83.
-He narrowly edged Ingemar Stenmark, who had previously won three consecutive overall titles from 1976–78, by only 6 points to capture his first title in 1981.
+He narrowly edged out Ingemar Stenmark, who had previously won three consecutive overall titles from 1976–78, by 6 points to win his first World Cup in 1981.
 Mahre won primarily due to his results in the downhill and combined events, as Stenmark was uncomfortable in the downhill event.
-Mahre's finest year was 1982 when he took the event titles in the giant slalom, slalom, and combined, as well as the overall title.
-Mahre had eight wins and 20 podium finishes, and his 309 points were well ahead of Stenmark's 211.
-Twin brother Steve finished third overall at 183 points, and also won the World Championship in the giant slalom at Schladming, Austria.
-In 1983, Mahre again beat Stenmark by a large margin for the overall title, along with taking a second straight GS title.
+In 1982, Mahre took the event titles in the giant slalom, slalom, and combined races as well as the overall title.
+He had eight wins and 20 podium finishes, and his 309 points were well ahead of Stenmark's 211.
+In 1983, Mahre again beat Stenmark by a large margin for the overall title along with a second straight GS title.

-Only four other Americans have won the World Cup overall title: Tamara McKinney (1983), Bode Miller (2005, 2008), Lindsey Vonn (2008, 2009, 2010, 2012), Mikaela Shiffrin (2017, 2018, 2019).

 1984 Olympics

-At the 1984 Winter Olympics in Sarajevo, Mahre again medaled in the slalom, this time taking the gold while Steve won the silver for a Mahre twin 1–2 sweep.
-Steve had led the first of two runs, skiing flawlessly and building a large half-second lead over Swede Jonas Nilsson with Phil in third place, another two-tenths back.
-Phil skied a fine second run to grab the lead, then Nilsson skied next and faltered, dropping out of the medals.
+At the 1984 Winter Olympics in Sarajevo, Mahre again medaled in the slalom, taking the gold while Steve won the silver for a Mahre twin 1–2 sweep.
+Steve had led the first of two runs, building a half-second lead over Swede Jonas Nilsson with Phil in third place another two-tenths back.
+Phil skied a second run to grab the lead, then Nilsson skied next and faltered, dropping out of the medals.
 Steve skied down last, needing only a solid run to take the gold, but a series of mistakes dropped him into second place, and Phil became the Olympic champion.
 Meanwhile, unknown to the racers, Phil's wife Holly had given birth to their second child, a son, in Arizona an hour before the race started.
 Phil did not find out about it until a TV interview after the race.

 The Mahres won two of the five alpine skiing medals taken by Americans, all from the Northwest.
-Portland's Bill Johnson (downhill) and Seattle's Debbie Armstrong also won gold and Christin Cooper of Sun Valley took the silver for an American 1–2 finish in the women's giant slalom.
+Portland's Bill Johnson (downhill) and Seattle's Debbie Armstrong also won gold, and Christin Cooper of Sun Valley took the silver for an American 1–2 finish in the women's giant slalom.

 The Mahre twins raced a limited World Cup schedule during the 1984 season, and retired from the circuit in early March at age 26.
 Phil ended his career with 27 World Cup race victories, at the time second only to Stenmark's 79 wins among men's racers (who ended his career in 1989 with 86 wins), while Steve finished with 9 wins.